neelblabla/pdf_chatbot_using_rag/README.md

-# Building a PDF chatbot (Q&A agent) using Retrievel Augmented Generation
+# Building a PDF chatbot (Q&A agent) using Retrieval Augmented Generation

 Tinkering with **LlamaIndex** packages and **Mistral-7B-Instruct-v0.1** LLM on Google-Colab to build a smart agent (chatbot).